wasona/wasona/README.md

 (Dual-licensing is done to avoid any potential online encyclopedia issues).

-Code (the rest of `/src/`) is licensed under the GNU General Public License Version 3.
+Code (`/src/`) is licensed under the GNU General Public License Version 3.